U2EZNeko/PUPS/README.md

  - I wanted to add functionality for multiple users at once, but then decided against it because they all wanted different playlists.

+ - This goes without saying but for the love of god do not share your admin token n stuff.